 It is natural to believe that public schools aren’t as good as private ones.
 “You get what you pay for” must mean something, otherwise parents would be stupid to spend $20,000, $30,000, or more each year on an “elite” private school.

 But it doesn’t seem to be true.
 Research is clear: on the whole, public school students do as well as, or better than, private school student of similar backgrounds.

-It seems that myth of private-school superiority is based on marketing and on the advantages that a typical kid with wealthy parents tends to have over a typical kid with parents who struggle financially, or even ones who live a modest life.
+It seems that myth of private-school superiority is based on marketing, targeted selection of children more likely to do well in school, and on the advantages that a typical kid with wealthy parents tends to have over a typical kid with parents who struggle financially, or even ones who live a modest life.

 Money buys good nutrition, enriched experiences, feelings of being in control, and status, as well as whatever tutoring or mental health supports a struggling student needs.
 Money and power may not buy happiness, but they sure can reduce stress and help you navigate your way around a thousand obstacles, both large and small.